Camille Rowe

-Camille Chrystal Pourcheresse, known professionally as Camille Rowe, is a French-American model and actress who appeared on the cover of Playboy in 2016.
+Camille Chrystal Pourcheresse, known professionally as Camille Rowe, is a French-American model and actress.

 Early life

-Rowe was born in Paris to an American mother, who was a model and dancer at Le Lido club, and a French father, whose family is in the restaurant business.
+Rowe was born in Paris, France to an American mother, who was a model and dancer at Le Lido club, and a French father, a prominent restaurateur.
+Rowe was raised in the suburbs of Ville-d'Avray, Paris.
 Her childhood was split between France, New York and California.

 Modeling career

 Rowe was spotted in 2008 at a café in Le Marais, Paris, while studying at university, and became the face of Chloé.
 She has appeared in magazines such as Vogue Paris, Marie Claire Italia, Madame Figaro, Vogue Italia, Vogue España, and Elle France.
 She has also modeled for Louis Vuitton, Opening Ceremony, Gap Inc., Abercrombie & Fitch, Tommy Hilfiger, Seafolly, Rag & Bone, H&M, Tory Burch, Ralph Lauren, and Adidas Originals.
 In 2016, Rowe appeared on the cover of Playboy and walked for the Victoria's Secret Fashion Show.